iiPythonx/xpp/md/documents/dataTypes.md

 Data types are classifications of variables or values.
 Each data type can only store a specific type of value.
 For example, a string cannot contain an integer value, or a boolean cannot contain a string value.

-Because x2 is a dynamic programming language, you can change the data type of a variable or a value during run-time.
+Because x++ is a dynamic programming language, you can change the data type of a variable or a value during run-time.

-x2 is also a weakly-typed programming language.
+x++ is also a weakly-typed programming language.
 You do not (and cannot) directly specify what the data type of a variable or value is.
 The interpreter will read the value and determine the data type during run-time.

 Strongly-typed language, such as [Java](https://en.wikipedia.org/wiki/Java_(programming_language)):